Deseret Book Company: Deseret News Bookstore

 By 1906, Deseret News press had a Linotype machine and dedicated book press.
 Many significant volumes were published and distributed through the Deseret News Bookstore.
 Of these, the most successful was James E. Talmage's Jesus the Christ.
 Published in 1915, the book quickly went through numerous printings as the LDS Church's First Presidency authorized its use in its Sunday School program.

 Meanwhile, the Deseret Sunday School Union, still publishing the money-losing Juvenile Instructor, struggled to maintain its distribution center, the Deseret Sunday School Union Bookstore.
-Aimed at church supply, the Sunday School Bookstore sold textbooks, minutes ledgers, sacrament trays, as well as popular books.
-Since 1891, the non-profit Union asked for yearly five-cent contributions from Sunday school pupils on "Nickel Sunday."
-Facing over $12,000 in debt in 1914, requested donations increased to ten cents, and 1919 a committee formed to study the organizations solvency.
+Aimed at church supply, the bookstore sold textbooks, minutes ledgers, and sacrament trays, as well as popular books.
+Beginning in 1891, the non-profit Union asked for yearly five-cent contributions from Sunday school pupils on "Nickel Sunday."
+Facing over $12,000 in debt in 1914, donations requested increased to ten cents, and 1919 a committee formed to study the organizations solvency.
 Led by Talmage, the committee recommended consolidation of the Sunday School Bookstore with the Deseret News Bookstore.